tomas/bowtie/README.md

  * dm-aggregates
  * dm-pager

-For MongoMapper models:

- * mongo_mapper
- * bson_ext (not required, but recommended)

-From version 0.3, Bowtie is meant to be used from DataMapper 1.0.0 on.
+Note: From version 0.3, Bowtie is meant to be used from DataMapper 1.0.0 on.
 For previous versions of DM please install with -v=0.2.5.

 ## Copyright

-(c) 2010-2011 - Tomás Pollak for Fork Ltd. Released under the MIT license.
+(c) 2010-2012 - Tomás Pollak for Fork Ltd. Released under the MIT license.